Heat and work along individual trajectories of a quantum bit: Supplemental Material

-\textbf{The unitary limit}--- In the absence of a detector, the system under consideration reduces to an isolated system and our definition work agrees with the standard definition in Eq.
+\kwm{In the absence of a detector, the system under consideration reduces to an isolated system and our definition \kwm{of} work agrees with the standard definition in Eq.
 (1) of the manuscript.
-In order to see this for a two-energy-measurement protocol, blue we note that our distinction between heat and work amounts in this case to the separation of work-like and heat-like components of the transition probabilities, $\tilde{P}^W_{m,n}$ and $\tilde{P}^Q_{m,n}$.
-When the system-detector coupling is vanishing, one has $\tilde{P}^W_{m,n} = P_{m,n}^{\tau}$.
-In fact, for an isolated system initially prepared in the $E_n^0$ energy eigenstate, the only trajectory is that dictated by the unitary evolution, with the nonunitary part being zero along the entire trajectory, $ \delta \mathbb{Q}[\tilde \rho_t]/dt =0$, hence $\tilde{P}^Q_{m,n}=0$ and $d \tilde{\rho}_t= \delta \mathbb{W}[\tilde \rho_t] dt$.
-Together with Eq. \eqref{eq:traiettoria}, this implies

-i.e. the work-like component of the transition probability reduced to that of an isolated system.
+In order to see this for a two energy measurement protocol, we note that our distinction between heat and work amounts to the separation of work-like and heat-like components of the transition probabilities, $\tilde{P}^W_{m,n}$ and $\tilde{P}^Q_{m,n}$.
+When the system detector coupling is vanishing, one has $\tilde{P}^W_{m,n} = P_{m,n}^{\tau}$.
+In fact, for an isolated system initially prepared in the $E_n^0$ energy eigenstate, the trajectory is only dictated by the unitary evolution, with the nonunitary part being zero along the entire trajectory, $ \delta \mathbb{Q}[\tilde \rho_t]/dt =0$.
+Hence $\tilde{P}^Q_{m,n}=0$ and $d \tilde{\rho}_t= \delta \mathbb{W}[\tilde \rho_t] dt$.
+Together with Eq. \eqref{eq:traiettoria}, this implies the work-like component of the transition probability is reduced to that of an isolated system, }

-In addition, our formalism also reproduces the physics of an isolated system at the level of a single two-energy-measurement realization.
-In that case, one identifies four possible trajectories corresponding to the transitions from the possible initial states of energy $E_n^0$ to the final states with energy $E_m^{\tau}$.
+In addition, our formalism also reproduces the physics of an isolated system at the level of a single two-energy-measurement realization. \kwm{In that case, one identifies four possible trajectories corresponding to the transitions from the initial states of energy $E_n^0$ to the final states with energy $E_m^{\tau}$.
 The probability of such a trajectory is $P_n^0 P_{m,n}^{\tau}$.
-Each of these trajectories consists of a unitary evolution from $0$ to $t_f$ ending with a density matrix $\rho_f$ and a final extra nonunitary step from $t_f$ to $t_F+\Delta t_M=\tau$ determined by the measurement, which changes $\rho_f \to \rho_m=\vert m \rangle \langle m \vert$.
-The Hamiltonian $H=H_\tau$ is unmodified in this last step.
-The work contribution from the unitary evolution is
+Each of these trajectories consists of a unitary evolution from $0$ to $t_f$ ending with a density matrix $\rho_f$ and a final extra nonunitary step from $t_f$ to $t_f+\Delta t_M=\tau$ }determined by the measurement, during which the Hamiltonian is unchanged and $\rho_f \to \rho_m=\vert m \rangle \langle m \vert$.
+The work contribution from the unitary evolution is,